broker0/py_astealth/DESIGN.md

 While `AsyncStealthApiClient` provides the core asynchronous interface, the library also includes wrappers for synchronous usage, which can be more convenient for simple scripts or those migrating from `py_stealth`.

-`SyncStealthApiClient` - A thread-safe synchronous adapter.
-It runs the asyncio event loop in a separate background thread.
-This allows you to use the client in a standard blocking manner from your main thread.
+`SyncStealthApiClient` - A unified synchronous adapter that can operate in two modes:
+1.  **Threaded** (`threaded=True`, default): Runs the asyncio event loop in a separate background thread.
+This is thread-safe and allows using the client in a standard blocking manner from your main thread.

-`SyncStealthApiClientFast` - A single-threaded synchronous adapter.
-It manages the event loop within the current thread.
-It is not thread-safe and should be used when you want to avoid the overhead of a separate thread but still want a blocking interface.
+2.  **Non-threaded** (`threaded=False`): Runs the asyncio event loop in the current thread.
+This is not thread-safe and should be used when you want to avoid the overhead of a separate thread but still want a blocking interface (e.g., in a single-threaded script).

 Event Handling
 ==============